igogo-x86/HexRaysPyTools/readme.md

 2. Select library in which find structures
 3. Select structure.
 Number will become `sizeof(Structure Name)` and type will be imported to Local Types

-### 3) Recogition of structures by shapes
+### 3) Recognition of structures by shapes

 Helps to find suitable structure by information gleaned from pseudocode after variable scanning.

 Usage: